Intel 5 Series: Design concept

 The concept of the architecture was to improve motherboard mechanics to keep pace with the CPU as it gained more speed and multiplied in number of cores.
 In the previous architecture, the CPU was communicating heavily with the motherboard's central component, the Northbridge chipset, as it was the intermediary between the CPU, memory, and, in most cases, graphics card.
 The CPU would communicate with the Northbridge chipset when it needed data from the memory or when it needed to output graphics to the display.
 This arrangement caused the communication channel known as the front-side bus (FSB) to be heavily used.
 It was not long till either the FSB would reach full capacity or operate inefficiently with more cores.
 With the memory controller and/or graphics core moved into the processor, the reliance of separate motherboard chipsets for these functions are reduced.

 Ibex Peak

 The Ibex Peak chipset includes only Platform Controller Hub (PCH) per model, which provides peripheral connections, and display controllers for CPU with integrated graphics via Flexible Display Interface (excluding P-models).
 Additionally, the PCH is connected to the CPU via Direct Media Interface (DMI).

-Taking advantage of Intel Nehalem CPUs with integrated graphics and PCI Express ports, the Intel Management Engine (ME) and a display controller for integrated graphics, once housed in north bridge, are moved into the Platform Controller Hub (PCH).
+Taking advantage of Nehalem CPUs with integrated graphics and PCI Express ports, the Intel Management Engine (ME) and a display controller for integrated graphics, once housed in north bridge, are moved into the Platform Controller Hub (PCH).
 The I/O Controller Hub (ICH) function is integrated into the PCH, removing the need for separate north bridge and south bridge.